Stack logo

 • Round leaderboard uses a triple key: [roundId, score, -submittedAt]

-• This ensures proper ordering by round, score, and submission time (favoring recent submissions!)
+• This ensures proper ordering by round, score, and submission time (favoring recent submissions when the score is tied!)

 • Global leaderboard uses [score, -_creationTime] to rank by score and account age (favoring new users!)